-- Referral to counseling, medical, and/or other healthcare services - Referral to the Employee Assistance Program - Referral to community-based service providers - Visa and immigration assistance - Legal assistance - · Student financial aid counseling - Education to the institutional community or community subgroup(s) - Altering campus housing assignment(s) - Altering work arrangements for employees or student-employees - Safety planning - Providing campus safety escorts - Providing transportation accommodations - Implementing contact limitations (no contact orders) between the parties - Academic support, extensions of deadlines, or other course/programrelated adjustments - Campus No Trespass Warnings - Information on applying for protective orders and/or temporary restraining orders - Timely Warnings - Class schedule modifications, withdrawals, or leaves of absence - Increased security and monitoring of certain areas of the campus - Any other actions deemed appropriate by the Title IX Coordinator
+- · Referral to counseling, medical, and/or other healthcare services - Referral to the Employee Assistance Program - · Referral to community-based service providers - Visa and immigration assistance - Legal assistance - Student financial aid counseling - Education to the institutional community or community subgroup(s) - Altering campus housing assignment(s) - Altering work arrangements for employees or student-employees - Safety planning - Providing campus safety escorts - Providing transportation accommodations - Implementing contact limitations (no contact orders) between the parties - Academic support, extensions of deadlines, or other course/programrelated adjustments - Campus No Trespass Warnings - Information on applying for protective orders and/or temporary restraining orders - Timely Warnings - Class schedule modifications, withdrawals, or leaves of absence - Increased security and monitoring of certain areas of the campus - Any other actions deemed appropriate by the Title IX Coordinator appropriate student or employee conduct processes for enforcement.
+In addition to the above listed supportive measures, the Title IX Coordinator will inform the Complainant of their right to report or decline to report to local law enforcement, as well as the University's ability to assist in notifying local law enforcement.

-Violations of no contact orders or other restrictions will be referred to appropriate student or employee conduct processes for enforcement.
+Violations of no contact orders or other restrictions will be referred to